stuartburrell/stuartburrell.github.io/_pages/about.md

   }

-/* Make sure all circles are at the same spot */ .left::after, .right::after {
+/* Make sure all circles are at the same spot */ .timeline .left::after, .right::after {
     left: 15px;
   }

-/* Make all right containers behave like the left ones */ .right {
+/* Make all right containers behave like the left ones */ .timeline .right {
     left: 0%;
   }
 }